vicow/team-cal/README.md

 # team-cal
-A calendar to be shared between team
+A calendar to be shared between team.